 So what one book in the Bible exemplifies this?
 The one book that we avoid the most?

 LEVITICUS!
 No doubt about it.
-To me, Leviticus is by far the hardest book in the Bible to read.
+Leviticus is by far the hardest book to read.
 It is (forgive me again God) filled with boring detail after boring detail – things that seem to have no bearing on my life today.

 Go read Leviticus 11 – where God specifies which animals are clean for eating and which are not – and tell me why I should be excited to read that?
 Or Leviticus 8 – where Moses consecrates Aaron and his sons as priests – and read the details given and tell me what spiritual lesson you derive from it?